Cèmuhî language

 Cèmuhî (Camuhi, Camuki, Tyamuhi, Wagap) is an Oceanic language spoken on the island of New Caledonia, in the area of Poindimié, Koné, and Touho.
 The language has approximately 3,300 speakers and is considered a regional language of France.

+Cèmuhî was studied by the French linguist Jean-Claude Rivierre.

 Phonology

 Consonants

-The consonants of Cèmuhî (after Rivierre 1980) are shown in the table below.
+The consonants of Cèmuhî are shown in the table below.

-Rivierre (1980) analyzes the contrasts of Cèmuhî along three emic categories: nasal, semi-nasal (i.e. prenasalized), and oral consonants.
+Rivierre analyzes the contrasts of Cèmuhî along three emic categories: nasal, semi-nasal (i.e. prenasalized), and oral consonants.
+He uses the established term "labiovelar" (reproduced in the table) for what can be described more exactly as labial-velarized (protruded) bilabial consonants.

 Vowels

-The chart below shows Cèmuhî vowels, all of which can contrast in both length and nasality.
+The chart below shows Cèmuhî vowels, all of which can contrast in length.
+While all vowels are phonetically nasalized after a nasal consonant, only two nasal vowels are reported to be contrastive: /ɛ̃ ~ ã/ and /õ ~ ũ/.

 Tone

 Like its neighbour Paicî, Cèmuhî is one of the few Austronesian languages which have developed contrastive tone.
 However, unlike other New Caledonian tonal languages, Cèmuhî has three tonal registers: high, mid, and low tones.